digital-work-lab/open-source-project/docs/syllabus.md

 - **Title**: Digital-Work-Projekt-B: Bachelorprojekt aus der Fächergruppe Wirtschaftsinformatik
 - **Credits**: 6 ECTS (180h)
 - **Degree program**: Bachelor's in Information Systems, International Information Systems Management, and Applied Computer Science.
-Participation is also possible for degree programs such as Software Systems Science or Computing in the Humanities (Master's) (after consultation with the examination board)
+Participation is also possible for degree programs such as Software Systems Science or Computing in the Humanities (Master's, module group A2) (after consultation with the examination board)
 - **Format**: In-person sessions at the beginning, followed by group work, and a code review session towards the end.
 - **Dates, rooms, and tasks**: Listed on the [Main page](../index.html)
 - **Registration**: If you would like to participate, please attend the introductory session.
 Details regarding registration and topic assignment will be announced during this session.